 I moved to San Diego to study Music Performance at University of California-San Diego.
 I became the Concert Mistress of the UCSD Chamber Orchestra and look forward to continuing my education for Music Performance, Music Education, and Music Therapy.
-In my music career, I've formed duets, trios, and quartets, to volunteer and perform at concerts, weddings, nursing homes, and other private events.
-I also am a part of an indie rock/bluegrass band, as well as a classic rock band, playing the fiddle and violin.
+In my music career, I've worked in senior communities as the music director, conducted orchestras and ensembles, formed and performed in duets, trios, and quartets, in public and private concerts, weddings, nursing homes, etc. I also am a part of an indie rock/bluegrass band (voice and fiddle) recording and performing, as well as a classic rock band (voice, keyboard, violin).
 In my free time, I compose and transpose for myself as well as for my students who would like to learn an easier version of a piece, different genres like pop songs, movie soundtracks, TV shows, favorite artists, etc.

 *** Lesson Details ***